yguitton/training-material/faqs/galaxy/manage_your_repositories.md

 - You have to provide a `Personal Access Token` from your Zenodo account to Galaxy.
 To do so, you need to log into your account.
 Then, visit this site: https://zenodo.org/account/settings/applications/.
 Alternatively, you can click on your username on top right and then click on "Applications".
 Here, you need to create a "Personal Access Token".
 This will allow Galaxy to display your draft records and upload files to them.
 If you enabled the option to export data from Galaxy to Zenodo, make sure to enable the **deposit:write** scope when creating the token.
 - Click on `Create`.
 </div>

+### Importing data to your Galaxy from a repository

+When you connect a repository to your Galaxy account, you can use it to import data to Galaxy.
+To do so, you can click on the `Upload` Icon on the left panel.
+In the poped up window, you can click on `Choose from repository` to select a repository that you have added to your account.
+Navigate to a file that you want to upload to your Galaxy account, check the box of the file, and click on `Select`.
+You can determine the format of the file, give it a name, and then click on `Start` to upload the file to your Galaxy account.

+### Exporting datasets, results, and history to a connected repository

+If you have given Galaxy the permission to write to your repository, you can export your histories and datasets and reulsts in the history to that repository.

+If you want to export a history, you should click on the History Options icon ({% icon galaxy-history-options %}) on the right panel.
+Then, you can click on `Export History to File`.
+Next, you can click on `to repository` on the middle panel.
+If you click on the `Click to select directory`, there will be a pop up window.
+Here, you can pick a repository that you have added to your account and when you are in that repository, click on `Select`.
+You can give a `Name` to your exported history, so you can find it easier in your connected repository.
+Finally, click on `Export` to write the history to your repository.
+Similarly, you can use `to RDM repository` or `to Zenodo` instead of the `to repository` option in the middle panel to export your history to connected RDM repositories or Zenodo.

+To have more options on exporting your history, you can click on `Show advanced export options` on top of the middle panel.
+This provides further control over the format and datasets that will be included in your exported history.